-On February 21, 2018 it was announced that the Iraqi Air Force will be acquiring 13 more F-16 aircraft to bring their total up to 34.
+Feb.
+21, 2018: It was announced that the Iraqi Air Force will be acquiring 13 more F-16 aircraft to bring their total up to 34.

-On Feb.
-26, 2018 It was announced that South Korean F-16 aircraft will receive the joint venture Elbit Systems and Rockwell Collins helmet mounted display with day and night situational awareness including enhanced distinction between friendlies and threats.
+Feb.
+26, 2018: It was announced that South Korean F-16 aircraft will receive the joint venture Elbit Systems and Rockwell Collins helmet mounted display with day and night situational awareness including enhanced distinction between friendlies and threats.

-On June 22, 2018 the Kingdom of Bahrain contracted with Lockheed Martin in the amount of US$1.12 billion to purchase sixteen F-16 Block 70 aircraft to be completed by September of 2023.
+June 22, 2018: The Kingdom of Bahrain contracted with Lockheed Martin in the amount of US$1.12 billion to purchase sixteen F-16 Block 70 aircraft to be completed by September of 2023.

-You have your choice of two F-16's at Skymaster Jets.
-Their kit has a wingspan of 59 in. and a length of 89 in.
-Their ARF has a 51 in. wingspan and 74 in. length.
+You have your choice of two RC F-16's at Skymaster Jets.
+Their RC F-16 kit has a wingspan of 59 in. and a length of 89 in.
+Their RC F-16 ARF has a 51 in. wingspan and 74 in. length.
 It needs a jet turbine engine with from 12 to 17 lbs. of thrust.